Listen Now! Artist, Sofia de Grenade featured on CEdA podcast

 To listen to Sofia de Grenade’s featured episode on Spotify, Click here.
 Please note, this podcast is only available in Spanish.

 El Centro de Estudios de Arte CEdA está dedicado al estudio y promoción de las prácticas artísticas contemporáneas en Chile.
-Su nuevo podcast, a cargo de Valentina Gutierrez Turbay Sebastian Vidal Valenzuela, invita a diferentes artistas a conversar sobre un tema central que define su práctica.
+Su nuevo podcast, a cargo de Valentina Gutierrez Turbay y Sebastian Vidal Valenzuela, invita a diferentes artistas a conversar sobre un tema central que define su práctica.
 Sofía de Grenade es la invitada del cuarto episodio, donde ella discute su trayectoria artística y explica su participación en Never Spoken Again desde el concepto general de las toxinas.
 Aquí, Sofía realiza conexiones extraordinarias entre la gestión ambiental y del paisaje, el capitalismo, la violencia simbólica y el colonialismo, además de tomarse un tiempo para promover la ecología de conexiones, referentes y relaciones personales y profesionales que inspiran y nutren su trabajo.

 escucha a Sofía de Grenade aquí.
 Este podcast solo está disponible en español.